JasmineOuO/MeaningfulNonsense/src/pages/blog/21-08-2018-start-making-growth-based-decisions.md

 Next, look at the bigger picture.
 For me at least, in the past, the mindset behind why I did things were actually quite trivial.
 The reasons why I went to the gym was because I was insecure and the reason why I studied so hard for good grades was to please my parents and for them to say, “I’m proud of you”.
 And for as long as I can remember, I was always jealous of other people, whether it was their appearance or a higher grade on a test, I felt like I was in a whirlwind of constant dissatisfaction.
 But one day, I was scrolling through Youtube and stumbled upon a video.
 Her name was Anna Akana and she told me,

-quote No one can ever be you, no one is you.
-So there’s really no sense in feeling any kind of competition. cite Anna Akana
+<blockquote>No one can ever be you, no one is you.
+So there’s really no sense in feeling any kind of competition</blockquote><cite>Anna Akana</cite>

 What they said really hit home and as I thought more and more about it, I gradually started to believe it.
 Then for the first time in my life, I stopped feeling jealous or threatened or insecure because I stopped being scared about what others thought.
 And, it feels really good because I decided I wasn’t going to let fear keep me in a glass bubble but instead, I decided to make a move and shatter it to pieces.
 I created a healthy mindset and started to make decisions that helped me grow as a person instead of letting _fear_ dictate what I do.